Kleinkreig/MicroControll3r./README.md

 -   **Modular & Swappable:** Don't replace the board---just upgrade it.
 You are able to use ESPs, Arduinos and many other CPUs in the XIAO family.

-    -   *Need Wi-Fi?* Snap in an ESP32 module.
+    -   *Need Wi-Fi?* Add in an ESP32 module.

-    -   *Need output?* Add an OLED or E-Ink display.
+    -   *Need output?* Add an OLED.

     -   *Need feedback?* Swap in a haptic motor driver.